-- (B) CONFIRMATION OF COMPLETION: Students will also complete a Confirmation of Completion document (signed by the student and site supervisor) to confirm that ALL required hours have been completed by the student.
+(B) CONFIRMATION OF COMPLETION: Students will also complete a Confirmation of Completion document (signed by the student and site supervisor) to confirm that ALL required hours have been completed by the student.
 To receive credit for this course, students must complete a minimum of 120 hours (unpaid) or 150 hours (paid) by the end of the semester.
-Failure to complete the required hours will result in the student not meeting the basic expectations of this course. - Due by the end of Week Sixteen (that Sunday by 11:59pm)
+Failure to complete the required hours will result in the student not meeting the basic expectations of this course.
+DUE BY THE FRIDAY OF FINALS WEEK.

-NOTE: This document is also submitted in your co-requisite course SWHS-2.
+IMPORTANT NOTE: This document is also submitted in your co-requisite course SWHS-2.

-CONFIRMATION OF COMPLETION = 50 POINTS
+CONFIRMAITON OF COMPLETION = 50 POINTS